-Different tools are used to measure speed.
-You must be driving at least 6 MPH above the speed limit to be charged with speeding, unless you are in a school zone or active work zone.
-In that case, you can receive a speeding ticket for going just 1 MPH over the posted speed limit.
+Different methods are employed to measure speed, and typically, you must be driving at least 6 MPH above the speed limit to be charged with speeding.
+However, keep in mind that if you find yourself in a school zone or an active work zone, even exceeding the speed limit by just 1 MPH can still warrant a speeding ticket.

 Exceeding the Maximum Speed by 16-25 MPH

-A conviction for going 16-25 MPH over the speed limit will result in 4 points being added to your driving record.
-If you were in a construction zone, you might also receive a 15-day license suspension.
+Now, let’s address the consequences of exceeding the maximum speed limit by 16-25 MPH.
+If found guilty, this offense will result in 4 points being added to your driving record.
+Moreover, if you were caught speeding in a construction zone, you may face an additional 15-day license suspension.

 Ways in Which the Police can Measure Your Speed

-The device that is used in all manual speed traps, both in the air and on the ground, is often a VASCAR device.
-The reliability of these devices has been questioned in Pittsburgh, most particularly when utilized for checking speed over distances of less than than 500 feet.
-You cannot be charged for speeding in a zone with a posted speed of 55 MPH or lower unless you were going 10 MPH or more over the posted limit when your speed was measured by a VASCAR device.
+- VASCAR Devices: These devices are employed in both aerial and ground-based manual speed traps.
+However, the reliability of these devices is sometimes questioned, particularly for measuring speeds under 500 feet.
+It’s important to note that you generally cannot be charged for speeding in a zone with a posted speed limit of 55 MPH or lower unless you were exceeding the limit by 10 MPH or more as measured by a VASCAR device.

-- Radar guns may be used to measure your speed.
-In Pittsburgh, only the state police can use radar guns to catch speeders.
+- Radar Guns: In Pittsburgh, only the state police are authorized to use radar guns to catch speeders.

 Steps to Take if the Cops Pull You Over